 Our family is still a wreck, but we decided to do something more than just "get over it".
 What keeps us going from day to day, is the need to create a good life for our grandchildren, to not let Steven's tragic death be in vain.
 We have a new found purpose, the challenge of helping others struggling with addiction.
 We pray that in our own small way, we can harness the events of our own tragedy to help prevent others from entering the living hell that has been thrust upon our family.

 We have come to realize that addicts tend to "burn all their bridges", ultimately alienating all of their sober friends and family.
 The recovering addict, after going through rehabilitation, usually with very little to no support at all, is often left to "pick themselves up by their bootstraps".
 This is where we come in.
-As a means of therapy and healing for ourselves, our continuing efforts focus on providing successful graduates of rehabilitation programs, the cost for the first month in a sober living home.
+As a means of therapy and healing for ourselves, our continuing efforts focus on providing successful graduates of rehabilitation programs, financial assistance to gain entry into a recovery home.
 Our ongoing goal is to provide the means for survival and recovery for individuals who desperately want to escape the misery of addiction.
 We invite you to support our mission, to help other families avoid the tragedy that fell upon our family.

 With Love and Gratitude,